HIV – Diagnostic Serology

 Storage and Transport

-Place specimen tube in biohazard bag and seal.
+Place the specimen tube in a biohazard bag and seal it.
 Place completed HIV Serology and PCR Test Requisition in the pouch at the front of the biohazard bag.

-Store specimen tubes at 2-8°C following collection and centrifugation, and ship to PHO’s laboratory on ice packs within 3 days of collection.
-Ideally, centrifuge specimens within 24 hours of collection.
+To avoid delays in testing, ship specimens for testing to PHO’s laboratory immediately after collection or processing.
+Spun SST or separated serum stored at 2-8°C must be shipped with ice packs to PHO’s laboratory.
 If delayed shipping is anticipated, remove serum from clot and store frozen at -20°C or colder, and ship on dry ice.

 All clinical specimens must be shipped in accordance with the Transportation of Dangerous Good Act.